Romashkaa/telekit/docs/tutorial/4_text_styling.md

 self.chain.send()
 ```

+### The main rule

-**The main rule**: If a style reaches the sender as a plain string, the sender can’t assign the correct parse_mode:
+If a style reaches the sender as a plain string, the sender can’t assign the correct parse_mode:

 ```python
 self.chain.sender.set_text(